 Example 2: The Role of Affiant in Real Estate Transactions

 Affiants play an integral role in real estate transactions, impacting outcomes significantly.
 Take the case of Johnson v.
 M’Intosh (1823), where land ownership lay at the dispute’s heart.
 Johnson claimed ownership based on purchases his forefathers made from Native Americans.
 However, affiants from M’Intosh’s side presented affidavits attesting to a policy that land purchases must be federally approved.
-Ultimately, court sided with M’Intosh, demonstrating the profound influence an affiant’s testimonies can carry in real estate legalities.
+Ultimately, the court sided with M’Intosh, demonstrating the profound influence an affiant’s testimonies can carry in real estate legalities.

 Legal Rights and Protections for Affiants